pooltogether/v4-docs/docs/reference/prize-api.md

 | drawId                  | the integer drawId               | drawId's are sequential over time                |
 | address                 | the address of the user          | this address must be lower case                  |

-The endpoint will return a 404 if the address passed was not a winner for that Draw.
+The endpoint will return a `404` status if the address passed was not a winner for that Draw.

 #### Examples